DSCI-310-2023/dsci-310-group-02/README.md

 ## Run
 We use the Docker container to make the computational environment for this project reproducible.
 There are two ways to run this project, as follows:

-### 1. Reproducibly execute the project non-interactively.
 First, clone this GitHub repository by pasting the following block into the terminal.
 ```
 https://github.com/kashish1928/dsci-310-group-02.git
 ```
 and then, in the terminal, navigate to the root of this project.

+### 1. Reproducibly execute the project non-interactively.

-Now, in order to run this type the following command in the terminal :
+In order to run this type the following command in the terminal :
 ```
 docker run --rm -p 8787:8787 -e PASSWORD=00000  -v /$(pwd):/home/rstudio/project dsci-310-group-02
 ```